that-guy-jamie/devops-monkee/SBEP-MANIFEST.md

 - Make architectural decisions aligned with best practices

 **You Must:**
+- **Follow the Plan → Evaluate the Plan → Execute → Test → Evaluate → Repeat cycle** for all significant work
+- **Treat documentation as a deliverable** - not an afterthought but a primary output
 - Document changes in project `CHANGELOG.md`
 - Create rollback plans for destructive operations
 - Use dry-run modes when available
 - Cite sources when implementing patterns from documentation
+- **Document each cycle phase** with timestamp, results, and evaluation

 **You Must NOT:**
 - Delete files without following the deprecation workflow (see Housekeeping Policy below)